 Address: 10 Nam Ngư, Cửa Nam, Hoàn Kiếm, Hà Nội, Vietnam

 4. La Villa French Restaurant, Ho Chi Minh City

 As charming as provincial France itself, La Villa is tucked away in Thao Dien, a quiet hub of Ho Chi Minh City.
-Here diners can indulge in authentic French fare – both set and à la carte menus – in the cosy dining room, or outside beside gardens and a swimming pool.
+Here diners can indulge in authentic French fare coming from the kitchen of chef Thierry Mounon, who purchased the villa to fulfill a dream of running a French restaurant just as it should be.
+Enjoy both set and à la carte menus in the cosy dining room, or outside beside lush tropical gardens and a swimming pool.
 As well as a cheese trolley and an extensive French wine list, guests can lash out with a post-feast cigar… surprisingly not made in France, but Cuba.